 Securing Strong Letters of Support

-Nearly all applications and nominations require accompanying letters of support or at the very least the contact information for references.
-Though reference letters can make or break an application, they (at times) are given less thought than other aspects of the application.
+Nearly all applications and nominations require letters of support or the contact information for references.

 Tailor your references to the award.